thumbnail image

 “But how does the Lord help me?” you may ask.
 “He hasn’t removed my trial.
 He hasn’t solved my problems.”

-But he sees you!
+This is often true.
+He doesn’t always remove or solve our trials, but he sees you!
 He walks through these times with you.
 He always keeps his promises to you.
 His help comes through the abundant freedom and life that he gives us through Jesus.
 Jesus is the light in the darkness of all that we struggle through.

 I focus on Jesus.